isomerpages/govtech-gobusiness-main/_start-a-business/2b-submit-a-business-address.md

 ---
-title: Submit a business address
+title: Choose a business address
 permalink: /start-a-business/submit-a-business-address/
 third_nav_title: Key Steps to Start
 ---

-## Step 2: Submit a business address
+## Step 2: Choose a business address

 A business address is the place where you carry out your business.
 A P.O.
 Box address cannot be used as a business address.